How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 • Those same 15 hours spent on networking could generate 10 referral-backed applications = ~4-5 interviews

-The fix isn't to apply less—it's to spend your personal time on high-conversion activities (networking, interview prep) while automating the repetitive parts.
-Volume matters, but where you spend your hours matters more.
+The fix isn't to apply less — it's to spend personal time on high-conversion activities (networking, interview prep) while automating the repetitive parts.

 When volume does help

 High-volume cold applications make sense when: (1) you can automate the repetitive parts, or (2) you're in a high-demand field where conversion rates are higher.
-Tools like Careery handle the job matching and form-filling so you can maintain both volume and quality—applying widely while spending your actual time on networking and interview prep.
+Job search automation tools handle the matching and form-filling so you can maintain both volume and quality — applying widely while spending your actual time on networking and interview prep.

 The 3-month checkpoint